plesk/ext-panel-ini-editor-descriptions/README.md

 ## Got it.
 How can I fill in descriptions myself?

-You can edit descriptions right inside Panel.ini Editor.
+In Plesk 17.9, you can edit descriptions right inside Panel.ini Editor.
 Type whatever you like, because these descriptions are saved on your server only.

 ![alt text](https://github.com/Eevee-chan/ext-panel-ini-editor-descriptions/blob/master/Img/2.bmp)